OpenEuphoria/euphoria-mvc/docs/APP.md

 - __none__

+**Remarks**

+The value returned from this function is only valid in a route handler.
+Do not call this function elsewhere.

 ### redirect

 `include mvc/app.e`
 `public function redirect( sequence url, integer code = 302 )`

-Returns an HTTP redirect code to send the browser to the provided URL.
+Sets the appropriate HTTP header to trigger a redirect and returns the response page content to send the browser.
 Also puts a link on the page in case the redirect does not work.
 We recommend using **`url_for()`** for this.

 **Parameters**